-It’s a channel that manufacturers can therefore no longer afford to overlook and to capitalise on this emerging opportunity a granular insight into what works and what doesn’t in the channel is crucial.
-Broad brush market monitoring simply won’t cut it.
+It is a channel that manufacturers can therefore no longer afford to overlook and to capitalize on this emerging opportunity a granular insight into what works and what does not in the channel is crucial.
+Broad brush market monitoring simply will not cut it.

-Even at a global level buying behaviour can swing significantly between a 150,000sq.ft hypermarket and a 15,000 sq. ft fuel station: the performances of categories, brands and price points all liable to vary as shoppers browse with different mindsets, motivations and available time.
+Even at a global level, buying behavior can swing significantly between a 150,000sq.ft hypermarket and a 15,000 sq. ft fuel station: the performances of categories, brands, and price points all liable to vary as shoppers browse with different mindsets, motivations, and available time.
 But in Russia, where the channel is nascent and the consumer base geographically and demographically diverse, those swings are liable to be larger and less predictable.

 Take the energy drink category in Moscow.
 Data shows that though PepsiCo’s Adrenaline Rush holds a significant leadership position across the majority of retail channels in the city, Red Bull is the clear leader in value and volume across its fuel stations.
-The PepsiCo brand has twice as many SKUs on offer compared to Red Bull in classic channels but on fuel stations this dynamic has flipped, with Red Bull having 1.7 times more SKUs for sale in Moscow’s fuel stations.
-What’s more it manages to maintain that market share while charging around 6% more per unit.
+The PepsiCo brand has twice as many SKUs on offer compared to Red Bull in classic channels, but on fuel stations this dynamic has flipped, with Red Bull having 1.7 times more SKUs for sale in Moscow’s fuel stations.
+What is more, it manages to maintain that market share while charging around 6% more per unit.

-To understand that sort of subtle dynamic it isn’t enough to rely on broad retail sales data that fails to capture the subtleties of the fuel station market and its contrasts with other retail channels.
-Data and insight need to capture the nuances of what’s happening at the ground level.
+To understand that sort of subtle dynamic it is not enough to rely on broad retail sales data that fails to capture the subtleties of the fuel station market and its contrasts with other retail channels.
+Retail data insights need to capture the nuances of what is happening at the ground level.

 Current marketing monitoring solutions often fall short on providing manufacturers with this sort of insight.
-Typically field collected studies commissioned by companies can lack hard data, zero in on a moment in time and focus on display rather than purchase behaviour.
-Other solutions lack flexibility and the granularity of localised performance data: both required by suppliers requiring a read on this sprawling retail channel.
+Typically field-collected studies commissioned by companies can lack hard data, zero in on a moment in time, and focus on display rather than purchase behavior.
+Other solutions lack flexibility and the granularity of localized performance data: both required by suppliers requiring a read on this sprawling retail channel.

 An innovative approach taken by RI uses new and unique data sources to plug that gap though.